AfvanMoopen/tryhackme-/Privilege Escalation/README.md

 Find files:

    • `find . -name flag1.txt`: find the file named “flag1.txt” in the current directory

    • `find /home -name flag1.txt`: find the file names “flag1.txt” in the /home directory

    • `find / -type d -name config`: find the directory named config under “/”

    • `find / -type f -perm 0777`: find files with the 777 permissions (files readable, writable, and executable by all users)

    • `find / -perm a=x`: find executable files

    • `find /home -user frank`: find all files for user “frank” under “/home”

    • `find / -mtime 10`: find files that were modified in the last 10 days

-   • `find / -atime 10`: find files that were accessed in the last 10 day
+   • `find / -atime 10`: find files that were accessed in the last 10 days

    • `find / -cmin -60`: find files changed within the last hour (60 minutes)

    • `find / -amin -60`: find files accesses within the last hour (60 minutes)

    • `find / -size 50M`: find files with a 50 MB size

 This command can also be used with (+) and (-) signs to specify a file that is larger or smaller than the given size.
 Folders and files that can be written to or executed from:

    • `find / -writable -type d 2>/dev/null` : Find world-writeable folders

    • `find / -perm -222 -type d 2>/dev/null`: Find world-writeable folders

    • `find / -perm -o w -type d 2>/dev/null`: Find world-writeable folders

 The reason we see three different “find” commands that could potentially lead to the same result can be seen in the manual document.
 As you can see below, the perm parameter affects the way “find” works.

    • `find / -perm -o x -type d 2>/dev/null`: Find world-executable folders

 Find development tools and supported languages:

    • `find / -name perl*`

    • `find / -name python*`

    • `find / -name gcc*`

 Find specific file permissions: